9 Factors That Will Influence Your Nanny’s Pay

 If you’re hiring through an agency, they will help you determine an appropriate offer for the type of nanny you’re seeking.

-What factors will influence how much you pay a nanny?
+Here are the factors that will influence how much you pay a nanny:

 1. Fair Labor Standards Act